Charterwells have declared war on Covid-19.

 Statutory Sick Pay

-New legislation will enable employees to get SSP from the first day they are off work.
+If your staff are sick due to Covid-19, new legislation enables them to get SSP from the first day they are off work.
 This will begin from 13th March and can get £94.25.
 Statutory annual leave will still accrue while the employee is off work sick.
 Click for further details

 Furloughed Workers - Job Retention Scheme